synedra/katacoda-scenarios/tiktok/step4.md

 export default Upload
 </pre>

-## Update index.js

-It's time to make some changes to index.js.
-Instead of keeping the App component in its own file we'll bring it into here for easier maintenance.

-In the index.js file, change the imports.
-This will add imports for Home and Upload.
-I'll go over that after you make the change.

 ## Add structure to App.js

 It's time to get App.js ready to do some real work.